martanto/DashVolcano/README.md

 Some packages are needed to run the app.
 If a package is missing, the app will not start, instead an error message will appear, giving the name of the package that is not found.

-To install a missing package,the synthax is as follows (this is an example for the package dash, version 2.0.0):
+To install a missing package,the synthax is as follows (this is an example for the package dash, version 2.0.0, please adjust the name depending on the package which is missing):

 > (venv) $ python -m pip install dash==2.0.0